 If there is an excess balance in the overlay account, the Board of Assessors shall formally vote in an open meeting to certify the amount to transfer to overlay surplus and shall notify the Town Manager and Finance Director in writing of its vote.
 If the Town Manager makes a written request for a determination of overlay surplus, the Board of Assessors shall vote on the matter within the next 10 days and notify the Town Manager and Finance Director of the result in writing.
-In any case, the Select Board shall request an annual update from the Board of Assessors on the balance of the overlay account.
+At the beginning of the budget cycle, the Select Board shall request an annual update from the Board of Assessors on the balance of the overlay account.

 After being certified, Town Meeting may appropriate overlay surplus for any lawful purpose until the end of the fiscal year.
 However, the appropriation should be as prescribed in the Town's Forecasting policy (re: treatment of one-time revenues) and its Financial Reserves policy (re: overlay surplus).
-Overlay surplus not appropriated by year-end closes to the general fund's undesignated fund balance.
+Overlay surplus not appropriated by year-end closes to the General Fund's undesignated fund balance.

-Commented [BS43]: when exactly does vote to certify Overlay SURPLUS occur in process? this statement 'shall' implies it is required to happen, and required to notify Town Mgr and Fin Dir.

-Commented [BS44R43]: Note the Financial Reserves policy section has language about timing 'at conclusion of fiscal year'; ensure this is consistent / not duplicative
+Commented [BS28]: DENNISQ: Section Financial Reserves C. says at end of fiscal year... when exactly does vote to certify Overlay SURPLUS occur in process? this statement 'shall' implies it is required to happen, and required to notify Town Mgr and Fin Dir.
+Note the Financial Reserves policy section has language about timing 'at conclusion of fiscal year'; ensure this is consistent / not duplicative